Additional information storage

 Cons

-oNot all music files support APEv2, in this case NTFS alternate data streams are used to save the data.
-Currently NTFS strerams are used for FLAC, WAV, DSF, DFF files.
+oNot all music files support APEv2; in such cases, NTFS alternate data streams are used to store the data.
+Currently, NTFS streams are used for FLAC, WAV, DSF, and DFF files.

 Storing information in SQLite or MySQL database